mrakgr/Trading-Journal/journal_2025.md

 I understood for the VWAP system a very important thing.

-Compared to my momentum system, where I'd sell down after 1 month and hold for 3-9 months, in daytrading, I can sell after 1 minute and hold for 600.
+Compared to my momentum system, where I'd sell down after 1 month and hold for 3-9 months, in daytrading, I can sell after 1 minute and hold for 389.
 So the time I am in my winners compared to losers is much more loopsided.

+1:45pm.
+Honestly, I am thinking what kinds of studies I can do and what my goal is.

+I had different ideas earlier, but I realized now that I should initially approach it much like studying super-performace stocks.

+For the past year, I should get a list of the biggest trend days in all the stocks, both positive and negative.
+And then I should test the VWAP system on that.

+That will tell me right away where there is anything to the system or not.
+Until I test everything out myself, I cannot be sure whether the paper is right.

+I'll get the best trend days, and test the system on those with the expectation that it should capture them in their entirety.

+Then I'll work back from that.
+Given the trend days, what are the conditions leading up to them.

+Then once I make the rules to get the conditions, I should test forward from the conditions which will give me both the trend days and sideways ones.
+And that will give me an accurate picture of the system.

+I'll be able to see whether there are ways of improving it from there.

+If my goal is to capture the trend days, I think that any rules I can add to the system will be defensive in nature.